solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 ### Stage 4: Deleting connection

 This is easy as a pie.
-Just create button, and fire event from it and update app database accordingly.
+Just create button, and fire a event from it and update the app database accordingly.
 I'm sure you can figure it out, but [check out my commit](https://github.com/solita/react-phonebook/commit/99bab576bc7398be6e8fd6d5e883941a6e848ab9){:target="_blank"}.

 ![Phonebook-7](/img/crafting-react-with-love/phonebook-7.png)